 - How much alcohol do you drink?

-- Does anything improve your symptoms or stimulate saliva flow?
+- Does anything make your symptoms better or make more saliva?

 - What, if anything, appears to worsen your symptoms?